Best Ever Chocolate Buttercream Frosting

 Tessa's Recipe Rundown

-TASTE: Perfectly rich and chocolatey, without being overly sweet.
+Taste: Perfectly rich and chocolatey, without being overly sweet.

-TEXTURE: Incredibly smooth, creamy, and luscious.
+Texture: Incredibly smooth, creamy, and luscious.

-EASE: There’s one more step beyond a regular American-style buttercream, but I promise, it’s 100% worth the little extra work.
+Ease: There’s one more step beyond a regular American-style buttercream, but I promise, it’s 100% worth the little extra work.

-PROS: Instantly improves any cake, cupcake, or pretty much any other dessert.
+Why You’ll Love This Recipe: Instantly improves any cake, cupcake, or pretty much any other dessert.

 This post may contain affiliate links.
 Read our disclosure policy.